The Caribbean Community, known as CARICOM, has once more called for an end to the U.S. blockade of Cuba.

 The New York Times editorial calls for the Obama administration to begin negotiations with the Cuban government for a humanitarian prisoner exchange.

-The UN General Assembly on October 29 approved a Cuban resolution calling upon the United States to end its economic, commercial and financial blockade.
+The UN General Assembly voted Oct.
+28 for the 23rd consecutive year on a Cuba resolution calling upon the United States to end its economic blockade against the island.

 The New York Times wants Cuba off the U.S. list of nations that sponsor terrorism, and it hopes that ending the blockade will improve U.S. relations with Latin America.

 President of Cuba Raul Castro opening remarks at the Special ALBA Summit on Ebola.